Michciak/PO_project/README.md

 To install this software and be able to run it you need to previously install Docker on your machine.
 If you don't have Docker you can download it from official distribution: [docker.com](<https://www.docker.com/products/docker-desktop/>).

 ### Installing application
-After you clone repository you need to run system terminal and go to directory 'Projekt' which contains all files.
+After you clone repository you need to run system terminal and go to directory 'PO_project' which contains all files.

 Next you need to set up application by building container, to achieve this run command 'docker compose up -d'.